Imjin War: Battle of Myeongnyang

-After the debacle in Chilcheollyang, King Seonjo immediately reinstated Yi Sun-sin.
+After the debacle in Chilcheollyang, King Seonjo reinstated Yi Sun-sin.
 Yi Sun-sin quickly returned to Yeosu, where he found the majority of his navy destroyed.
 Yi re-organized the navy, now reduced to the thirteen ships that Bae Seol had held back from Chilcheollyang and approximately 200 men.
 On 26 October 1597, in the Myeongnyang Strait, Yi Sun-sin encountered a large Japanese fleet of approximately 133 warships, with a further 200 logistical ships in support.
 By making use of a narrow passage, Yi positioned his ships in a battle line that prevented the Japanese navy from making use of their numerical superiority.
 The Battle of Myeongnyang resulted in a Korean victory, with Yi Sun-sin retaking the naval initiative.
 The Koreans did not lose a single ship and destroyed approximately 30 Japanese combat ships, severely damaging another 30 (the oft-cited number of 333 ships in the Japanese fleet includes support ships, which would not be considered combat ships).
-The Battle of Myeongnyang is considered Yi Sun-sin's greatest battle, largely as a result of the disparity of numbers.
 Even after the victory, however, the Joseon navy was still outnumbered by the remaining Japanese navy, so Admiral Yi withdrew to the Yellow Sea to resupply his fleet and have more space for a mobile defense.
 After the Korean navy withdrew, the Japanese navy made an incursion into the western coast of Korea, near some islands in Yeonggwang County.